mduhme/fusion-gcn/README.md

 ## Setup

+1. Download data for one or all of supported datasets: [UTD-MAD](https://personal.utdallas.edu/~kehtar/UTD-MHAD.html) and [MMAct](https://mmact19.github.io/2019/).

-1. Create the following directory structure for ease of use and clone the project to `<project directory>`:
+2. Create the following directory structure for ease of use and clone the project to `<project directory>`:
    You may also run `./<project directory>/tools/create_directory_structure.py` with ROOT as working directory to create the remaining directories.
 ```